 - and tasted both God’s good word and the powers of the coming age

-- For the land which drank the rain that often comes upon it and produces useful forage for those who tilled it partakes in a blessing from God.
+- For the land which drank the rain often coming upon it and producing forage useful for the benefit of those men for whom it’s also tilled partakes of a blessing from God.

-- But the land bearing thorns and thistles is worthless and near a curse, the end of which is burning.
+- But the land bearing thorns and thistles is worthless and near a curse, the end of which leads into burning.

 - But beloved, we are *convinced of better things concerning you, and of you having salvation, even though we speak like this.